Super Commando Dhruva: Grand Master Robo

 The next special issue was a landmark issue in many ways.
 Special/Visheshank - SPCL #2 "Grand Master Robo" was the first solo-hero special issue published by Raj Comics and Dhruva's first solo special issue.
 It is considered another most special and successful comic book of Super Commando Dhruv by Raj Comics and It added a lot of new elements to the character's story.
 This subsequent special issue, SPCL #2 "Grand Master Robo," was a major landmark in the history of Raj Comics.
 It holds the distinction and marked Super Commando Dhruva's debut in the premium "Special" format.

 This issue is viewed as one of Super Commando Dhruva's exceptional comics, significantly enhancing the character's popularity and successfully helping him recover from the fan criticism received during his controversial portrayal in the previous team-up, SPCL #1: Nagraj aur Super Commando Dhruva.
-Indian comics experts believe that this issue is considered one of the best storylines in the history of Super Commando Dhruva.
-The original first printing mint "Grand Master Robo" is very rare to find nowadays as same as SPCL#1.
+Indian comics experts under Raj Comics fandom believe that this issue is considered one of the best storylines in the history of Super Commando Dhruv that set the stage for the later published highly successful storylines of Dhruva's superhit issues like Kirigi ka Kehar, Dr. Virus, Samari ki Jwala, Khooni Khilone etc. The original first printing mint "Grand Master Robo" is very rare to find nowadays as same as SPCL#1 after 35 years in 2025.

-Grand Master Robo, one of Super Commando Dhruv's most iconic arch-enemies, has his first major appearance in two key comics, "major appearance" and "first appearance" in the Raj Comics continuity.
+Grand Master Robo, one of Super Commando Dhruv's most iconic arch-enemies, has his first appearance in two key comics, "major appearance" and "first appearance" in the Raj Comics continuity.
 His first appearance (Cameo/Introduction) was in the Issue Number GEN#116 Maut Ka Olympic (The Deadly Games).